 REINSTATING THE HISTORIC ASSET

-The client had previously used The Pottery as their private studio, but approached Studio BAD to investigate the feasibility of sympathetically renovating the property back into a private domestic dwelling.
+The client had previously used The Pottery as their private studio, but approached Studio BAD to investigate the feasibility of sympathetically renovating the property back into a private domestic dwelling, the project now has full planning permission granted.

 The Pottery sits on small narrow plot, just stepped back from a main road within the town of Whitchurch in Hampshire, within a Conservation Area.
 Originally designed as a house, the structure has been adapted over time and size reduced, adapting to the needs and uses of the times.
 Most recently the structure has been used as a pottery studio, however as the thermal performance of the existing fabric is extremely low making the building is uncomfortable to use no longer fit for purpose.